-Note 1: Under section 344 of the Act, an employer must not exert undue influence or undue pressure on an employee to make, or not make, an agreement under clause 23.10.
+NOTE 1: Under section 344 of the Act, an employer must not exert undue influence or undue pressure on an employee to make, or not make, an agreement under clause 24 10

-Note 2: Under section 345(1) of the Act, a person must not knowingly or recklessly make a false or misleading representation about the workplace rights of another person under clause 23.10.
+NOTE 2: Under section 345(1) of the Act, a person must not knowingly or recklessly make a false or misleading representation about the workplace rights of another person under clause 24.10.

-Note 3: An example of the type of agreement required by clause 23.10 is set out at Schedule G. There is no requirement to use the form of agreement set out at Schedule G.
+NOTE 3: An example of the type of agreement required by clause 24.10 is set out at Schedule F-Agreement to Cash Out Annual Leave.
+There is no requirement to use the form of agreement set out at Schedule F-Agreement to Cash Out Annual Leave.

-24. Personal/carer's leave and compassionate leave
+25. Personal/carer's leave and compassionate leave